Decathlon/vitamin-ios/Sources/VitaminSwiftUI/Components/TextField/README.md

 - `helperText` to represent the text below the `TextField`.
 Optional.
 Default value: `nil`.
 - `state` is a binding variable to represent the current state.
 Mandatory.
 - `icon` is a `IconConfiguration` object to setup the icon in the component.
 See `IconConfiguration` below.
 Optional.
 Default value: `nil`.
 - `characterLimit`:  is a `CharacterLimitConfiguration` object to setup the character limit in the component.
-See [`CharacterLimitConfiguration`][CharacterLimitConfiguration] below.
+See `CharacterLimitConfiguration` below.
 Optional.
 Default value: `nil`.

 #### TextConfiguration